svoisen/sean.voisen.org/_posts/2011-10-25-sifteo-development-mvc-ninject.markdown

 Consider a simple sorting game with three states as an example.
 You might set up the state machine in the main application class as follows:

 {% highlight csharp %}
+override public void Setup
+{
   StateMachine sm = new StateMachine();
   sm.State("Title", titleController);
   sm.State("Menu", menuController);
   sm.State("Game", gameController);

   sm.Transition("Title", "TitleToMenu", "Menu");
   sm.Transition("Menu", "MenuToGame", "Game");
   sm.Transition("Game", "GameToMenu", "Menu");
+}

 {% endhighlight %}

 This results in a small state machine that allows you to move from title screen to menu, and back and forth between the menu and game states.
-This is, of course, a simplistic example &mdash; string literals should be made constants, the StateMachine should be a field, etc. &mdash; but this should illustrate the basic idea.
+This is, of course, a simplistic example &mdash; string literals should be made constants, the StateMachine should be a field, etc. &mdash; but this should illustrate the basic idea and allow you to get started.

 A few things to note about the `StateMachine` class:

 * Every controller must implement the `IStateController` interface.
 * The `OnTick` and `OnPaint` methods in the controllers will not be called unless you call the `Tick` and `Paint` methods on the StateMachine itself.
-I do this within the `Tick` and `Paint` methods in the amain application class.
+I do this within the `Tick` and `Paint` methods in the main application class.
+(Though, because all control logic is in the controllers, I have never needed to call `Paint` from there.)
 * Calling `Tick` on the StateMachine will call `OnTick` in every controller, whether it is the controller that currently owns control flow or not.
+You can check which state is currently in control by checking the `Current` property on the StateMachine.

 ### Views